 Any delays in foreclosure, including foreclosure moratoriums imposed by state and local governments and the GSEs due to COVID-19, could cause our losses to increase as expenses accrue for longer periods or if the value of foreclosed homes further decline during such foreclosure delays.
 If we experience an increase in claim severity resulting in claim amounts that are higher than expected, our business, results of operations and financial condition could be adversely affected.
-See "Risk Factors-Risks Relating to Our Business-The COVID-19 pandemic has adversely impacted our business, and its ultimate impact on our business and financial results will depend on future developments, which are highly uncertain and cannot be predicted, including the scope and duration of the pandemic, the resurgence of cases of the disease, the reimposition of restrictions designed to curb its spread, the effectiveness and availability of vaccines and other actions taken by governmental authorities in response to the pandemic."
+See "Risk Factors-Risks Relating to Our Business-The ongoing COVID-19 pandemic has adversely impacted our business, and its ultimate impact on our business and financial results will depend on future developments, which are highly uncertain and cannot be predicted, including the scope and duration of the pandemic, the resurgence of cases of the disease (including as a result of the emergence of new variants), the reimposition of restrictions designed to curb its spread, the effectiveness and acceptance of vaccines and other actions taken by governmental authorities in response to the pandemic."